New Year, New You: Setting Sales Rep Goals

 How to Set Sales Goals

-All too often, we create our sales goals solely by looking at last year (or last quarter) numbers and upping them slightly.
-This is not the best way to go about setting goals because it doesn’t factor in the state of your business (and the world your business operates in) or your sales team.
+All too often, we create our sales goals solely by looking at last year’s (or last quarter’s) numbers and upping them slightly.
+This is not the best way to go about setting goals (especially in light of our post-pandemic economy).
+This method doesn’t factor in the state of your business (and the new world your business operates in) or your sales team.

 What do I hope to achieve?